3 Ways to Minimize Every Business Challenge

 This is exactly why we formed the Profitable Growth Incubator.
 We wanted to provide that space of connection.
 Encourage conversations where you can ask questions you wouldn’t dare post on social media.
 Sometimes you simply don’t know who to ask because you don't have trusted peers.
 Having this community will give you the ability to lean into them.

 Whether it’s a walk-in your neighborhood or in your yard sitting with a cup of coffee and a journal, you need to create a calming space to think and solve the problems you are facing.

 If you are always reacting to problems then you won’t have time to think.
 When you create that space to think, your brain chooses better solutions.
 Period.
 This gives you the space to think about the implications and you can think completely.
 Need proof?
 Sure!
 Let us ask you a question.
 Where do you come up with your greatest ideas?

-Perhaps when you are in the shower, just falling asleep, or waking up in the morning?
-Hmmm.
-It’s because you are not doing anything else and you are giving your brain time to process.
-Don’t think you need to put aside an astronomical amount of time aside for this but the more you are in this firefighter mode, the more you need this quiet space to stay clear and to give intention.
-During this time you can set goals and you can think through things.
+Perhaps when you are in the shower, falling asleep, or waking up in the morning?
+Why is that?
+It’s because you are not doing anything else, and you are giving your brain time to process.
+Don’t think you need to put aside an astronomical amount of time aside for this, but the more you are in this firefighter mode, the more you need this quiet space to stay clear and to give intention.
+During this time, you can set goals, and you can think through things.
 Create that space to be able to do that.

-For some reason when the word “strategy” gets mentioned people treat it like it’s the Oogie boogie man.
+For some reason, when the word “strategy” gets mentioned, people treat it like it’s the Oogie boogie man.
 A strategy does not have to be this crazy over-complicated array of events.
-Strategy is simply just connecting the dots.
-For example, you are at point A and your goal is to be at point B so the journey between point A and point B is the strategy.
+Strategy is simply connecting the dots.
+For example, you are at point A, and your goal is to be at point B, so the journey between point A and point B is the strategy.

 How to Put These Tips To Minimize a Business Challenge to Work in Your Business